Impact of Wars on Places We Visited

 Impact of Ward - Australian Naval War Memorial

 The real mystery for us was why were the memorials in New Zealand only for WWI?
 Well, we didn’t get our answer to that question until we got to Australia.
-We learned that Australia and not New Zealand was attacked by the Japanese in WWII.
-As a result, Australia was fully in WWII and has memorials to that effect, but New Zealand, now independent of Great Britain and Australia chose to sit it out.
+There we learned that while Australia was attacked by the Japanese in WWII, New Zealand was not attacked.
+As a result, Australia was fully in WWII and has memorials to that effect, but New Zealand, now independent of Great Britain chose to sit it out.
 We didn’t sense any hard feelings in Australia about that decision, but our guide in Sydney, who was a historic war buff, clearly made us aware of the historic fact.
 He also pointed out the Australian WWII Memorial pictured to our left.

 Similar Posts